cider-ci/cider-ci_documentation-source/source/installation/setup_and_deploy.md

 <div class="alert alert-info">
-It was recommended to fork the [Cider-CI Deploy] project in the past keep adjustments in the fork.
+It was recommended to fork the [Cider-CI Deploy] project in the past.
 The structure of the project has been rewritten as of version 3.7 and it should now suffice to make adjustments within a dedicated inventory in almost all cases.
 It is still a good idea to put the inventory under version control.
 </div>

 The first and the only required adjustment we make is to **change the IP addresses** to our needs in `PATH-TO-MY-INVENTORY/hosts`.
 Remove all references from the hosts file of the Windows executor if you don't plan to use one.

-Otherwise replace the connection parameters.
+If you are going to use a windows executor: replace the connection parameters in the hosts file and set a private value for `win_executor_user_password` in the `windows-executor.yml` file.

 There is one last configuration step to perform.
 We set the variable `cider_ci_master_secret` in either `group_vars/secrets.yml` (advanced demo) or